 Wyatt Prince is due to be released from prison some time in late 2017.
 The world will become a more dangerous place at that point.
 What follows is part of the story of working as a Police Agent.
 I was part of an undercover operation against him for his home invasion and vicious murder of Paul Rouxel.
-I was living with a ghost & with Wyatt Prince, killer in order to find justice for Paul, during that undercover operation, an operation that lasted some eighteen months.
+During that undercover operation, an operation that lasted some eighteen months, I was living with a ghost and with a killer, Wyatt Prince.
+I needed to find justice for Paul.

 “I once was lost, but now am found… I found my faith in thee…”